BrightID/BrightID-Node/README.md

 Use the [development guide](https://github.com/BrightID/BrightID-Node/wiki/Development-Guide) to setup a development environment and workflow.

 ## Other repos
-* [BrightID](https://github.com/BrightID/BrightID): Mobile app for connecting to other Brightside users
+* [BrightID](https://github.com/BrightID/BrightID): Mobile app for connecting to other BrightID users
 * [BrightID Service](https://github.com/BrightID/BrightID-Service): Decentralized unique user verification using a social graph
 * [Github Pages repo for our site](https://github.com/BrightID/BrightID.github.io)